Meaning of life: Kantianism

 Kantianism is a philosophy based on the ethical, epistemological, and metaphysical works of Immanuel Kant.
-Kant is known for his deontological theory where there is a single moral obligation, the "Categorical Imperative", derived from the concept of duty.
+Kant is known for his deontological theory, where there is a single moral obligation, the "Categorical Imperative", derived from the concept of duty.
 Kantians believe all actions are performed in accordance with some underlying maxim or principle, and for actions to be ethical, they must adhere to the categorical imperative.

-Simply put, the test is that one must universalize the maxim (imagine that all people acted in this way) and then see if it would still be possible to perform the maxim in the world without contradiction.
+Simply put, the test is that one must universalize the maxim—i.e., imagine that all people acted this way—and then see if it would still be possible to perform it in the world without contradiction.
 In Groundwork, Kant gives the example of a person who seeks to borrow money without intending to pay it back.
-This is a contradiction because if it were a universal action, no person would lend money anymore as he knows that he will never be paid back.
-The maxim of this action, says Kant, results in a contradiction in conceivability (and thus contradicts perfect duty).
+This is a contradiction because if it were a universal action, no person would lend money anymore, as they know that they will never be paid back.
+According to Kant, the maxim of this action results in a contradiction in conceivability (and thus contradicts perfect duty).

 Kant also denied that the consequences of an act in any way contribute to the moral worth of that act, his reasoning being that the physical world is outside one's full control and thus one cannot be held accountable for the events that occur in it.